jramkiss/jramkiss.github.io/notebook/index.md

 ---
 layout: page
-title: Notebook
+title: Posts
-description: Notes of Lester James V. Miranda
+description: Notes of JR
-permalink: /notebook/
+permalink: /posts/
 ---

-Whenever I want to scratch an itch or solve a specific problem, I make sure to document everything so that I can remember them in the future.
-Hopefully, this notebook will interest you as others did.
+This is where I document my recent exploration of machine learning and statistics.

 <ul>
   {% for post in site.categories.notebook %}